 As for the channels used, there might be two different models: the concentration of distributors in large online groups, which may be joined by technological giants such as Amazon and Google, and greater weight of platforms and hybrid models such as Tripadvisor, Airbnb and Booking, and other similar ones that may arise.
 Second model would be the hyper-specialization of small operators in products or activities for more complex micro segments and markets.(i.e. luxury segment).

-However, in the last 3 years, new business opportunities have been created, including OTAs and small tour operators specialized in the luxury segment and adventure travel and activities.
-It should also be noted that they have even suggested new players in the market whose main development strategy is based on sustainability and digitization and that they match perfectly with the Finnish tourism offer in the Spanish market.
+However, in the last 3 years, new business opportunities have been created, including OTAs and small tour operators specialized in the luxury segment and adventure travel and activities besides the "traditional big TO´s".
+It should also be noted that they have even suggested fresh players in the market whose main development strategy is based on sustainability and digitization and that they match perfectly with the Finnish tourism offer in the Spanish market.

 DMCs and incoming agencies play an essential role in developing Finland's potential in the Spanish market.
-The prominent role of these companies is accentuated taking into account the strategy of seasonal adjustment and sustainability carried out at Visit Finland.
+The prominent role of these companies is accentuated considering the strategy of seasonal adjustment and sustainability carried out at Visit Finland.

 Nature, together with the pursuit of "Finnish happiness", are the main strengths of our offering as a travel destination.
 Nevertheless we cannot forget that sustainability and responsible travel have gained a lot of strength during the pandemic.
 Santa Claus is one of the icons that has attracted the most to the Spanish travelers for many years.
 The Lapland region is undoubtedly the best-known area in Finland for the Spanish market.